ColemanSWE/ColemanSWE/README.md

 ### Hello!
 I'm Coleman.

 ### I'm a software developer from the US currently living and working in Stockholm, Sweden.

-- I have a [personal site][website] that I use to showcase music and artwork.
-Built from scratch using React.js and Sass.
 - I have several git repositories showcasing my skills in various languages, mostly Python, React.js, and frontend skills such as HTML and CSS.
 - In my spare time I like to produce music and play guitar, play video games, and work out.